Dhammiko/what-to-do/README.md

 TODOS:

-  Add the flash messages on the events index as well as home index.

   Add a javascript validator for zip code.

   Add a user checkbox to enable google maps support (instead of a config option).